Dragon1: Overview

-Dragon1 is an open method with a documented process for managing RFC's from user community to implementation in the methods body of knowledge.
+Dragon1 is an open method with a documented process for managing RFC from user community to implementation in the methods body of knowledge.

-Key definitions in Dragon1
+Key definitions

-The Dragon1 view of architects, architecture, structure, and architecture principles differs from that held by mainstream Enterprise Architecture approaches as it specifies the fundamental roles and purpose of principles and its guiding and defining purpose in the generation of architecture visualization and architecture design.
+The Dragon1 view of architects, architecture, structure, and architecture principles differs from that held by mainstream enterprise architecture approaches as it specifies the fundamental roles and purpose of principles and its guiding and defining purpose in the generation of architecture visualization and architecture design.